- The Human Impact of Climate Change - Resources for primary schools

 - The Human Impact of Climate Change: Resources for secondary schools

-The Human Impact of Climate Change - Resources for Primary Schools
+The Human Impact of Climate Change - Resources for Secondary Schools

 - Engaging and thought-provoking activities to bring climate justice into the classroom.

-- Use stories, pictures, film and role play to investigate the human element of the climate crisis.
+- Use film, role play and debate to investigate the human element of the climate crisis.

-- Curricular links include Citizenship, English/Literacy, Geography and PSHE.
+- Curricular links include Citizenship, Geography and Social Studies.

 Teaching about climate justice